alanm20/SH2_map/README.md

 Noesis plugin script for viewing Silent Hill 2 [PC] map files

-Remember to have the area xx.map file in the same directory as the .map file.
-Plugin will look for common texutures in area map file.
+Some map files do not contain all the textures they depend on.
+It is best to keep all map of the same area in the same directory.
+Plugin will search for missing textures in the current directory.
-Material texture blending does not quite work, remember to toggle Neosis's blending mode to make all meshes visible.
+Material texture blending not fully working, remember to cycle through Neosis's blending mode to make all meshes visible.

-This is based on file format researchs from following repos:
+This is based on file format research from following repos:

-#Credits:
+# Credits:

 SH2 Map file format information from Polymega's https://github.com/Polymega/SilentHillDatabase